Philosophy and Goals

 DSM is licensed through the Department of Education, Higher Education Services of the State of Maine.
 As such, we have received funds for students from Vocational Rehabilitation and other state-funded programs.

-The programs at DSM are approved for the education of eligible military personnel, veterans, and their dependents under various educational assistance programs.
-Programs are reviewed and approved by the State Approving Agency for Veterans' Education Programs, PO Box 355, Winthrop, ME 04364.
+Veterans Administration Educational Benefits.
+The programs at DSM are approved for the education of eligible military personnel, veterans, and their dependents under the various educational assistance programs.
+Programs are reviewed and approved by the State Approving Agency for Veterans' Education Programs, 147 Water St., Suite 2, Randolph, ME 04346, 207-582-2100.